stewert69/mysqlledger/README.md

 THIS FORK:
 * Updated index.php to replace mysql with mysqli functions.
-* Added a logout link.
 * Included an install.php file to set config file parameters.

 Coming Soon:
 * Add sql automation to install
+* Added a logout link. - Found a bug.